-O.2: Create onboarding experiences that foster inclusion.
+2. Create onboarding experiences that foster inclusion.
 (Apply)

-Recognize and implement the components of an effective onboarding process.
-Create an inclusive onboarding experience.
+- Recognize and implement the components of an effective onboarding process.
+(Apply) - Create an inclusive onboarding experience.
 (Apply)

-O.3: Prepare supervisors and other employees for their role in orientation and onboarding.
+3. Prepare supervisors and other employees for their role in orientation and onboarding.
 (Apply)

-- Offer training and support to supervisors around onboarding best practices.
+- Offer training and support to supervisors around onboarding best practices (e.g., 30-60-90-day onboarding process, mentorship).
 (Apply) - Communicate onboarding best practices with employees who will support new hires.
 (Apply)